 To relate our simulation results to Fig. 1a, we compared the total biomass loss as a result of each drought treatment by calculating the percentage of biomass reduction at the end of the drought period relative to the baseline (no drought) simulation.
-To explicitly consider biomass recovery rates over time, we calculated "integrated-C-loss" (Eqs.
+To explicitly consider biomass recovery rates over time, we calculated "severity-drought index" (Eqs.
 1-3), as a result of drought under current climate, which are determined based on the concepts in Fig. 1b.
-We defined "integrated-C-loss" as the time-integrated carbon in biomass that is lost due to drought relative to what the vegetation would have stored in the absence of drought.
-That is, it is the difference between biomass in the presence of drought (B_d) at time (t) and biomass in the baseline simulation (no drought; B{base}), integrated over a defined recovery time period (in kg C m-2 yr):
+We defined "severity-drought index" as the time-integrated carbon in biomass that is lost due to drought relative to what the vegetation would have stored in the absence of drought.
+That is, it is the difference between biomass in the presence of drought ( $B_d$ ) at time (t) and biomass in the baseline simulation (no drought; $B{base}$ ), integrated over a defined recovery time period (in kg C $m^2$ yr):

-Integrated-C-loss =
+Severity-drought index =

 $$\int{t=t_1}^{t=t_2} (B{base}(t) - B_d(t)) dt$$

 (Eq.
 1)

 To define the bounds of integration, in Eq.
-1, t_I is defined as the time when the maximum amount of plant C is lost as a result of the drought:
+1, $t_1$ is defined as the time when the maximum amount of plant C is lost as a result of the drought: